dr0pdev/skillswap/README.md

 ### Advisory, Not Enforced
 AI helps users self-assess their skill levels but **never makes final decisions**.
 Users always confirm or override AI suggestions.

-### OpenRouter Integration
+### Gemini Integration
 The AI assessment:
 1. Asks 4 structured questions about experience (generated dynamically by AI)
-2. Sends answers to OpenRouter API (supports multiple AI models)
+2. Sends answers to Google Gemini API
 3. Receives suggested level, difficulty, and explanation
 4. User reviews and can modify before saving

 ### Fallback Logic
-If OpenRouter API is unavailable, a rule-based assessment provides suggestions.
+If Gemini API is unavailable, a rule-based assessment provides suggestions.

 ## ⚖️ Fairness Algorithm